TM-Grant6/Lapis-Automod/README.md

 Feel free to contribute by creating a pull request.

 ## License
-This project is licensed under the [insert license name here].
+This project is licensed under the GPL-3.0 License.
 Please see the [LICENSE](./LICENSE) file for more details.